Detecting Lookahead Bias in LLM Forecasts: Lookahead Bias Detection

 \textit{Proof: See Appendix~\ref{app:proof_prop1}.} \end{proposition}

+\paragraph{Interpretation and Scope} Proposition~\ref{prop:detection} delivers a \emph{qualitative}, one-sided test: it identifies the \emph{sign} of the scalar contamination loading $\gamma$, not its magnitude.
+We do not point-estimate $\gamma$; the paper's claim is that $\hat\beta_3 > 0$ in-sample, combined with $\hat\beta_3 \approx 0$ out-of-sample (where $L_t = \text{LAP}_t$ collapses to essentially zero), is evidence that $\gamma > 0$ on the in-sample firm-periods.
+Combined with the validation regression of Section~\ref{sec:result}, which establishes that the recall channel carries outcome-relevant information on high-$\text{LAP}$ firm-periods (i.e., $L_t > 0$ on a non-trivial set), the two tests jointly support both the \emph{existence} of memorization ($L_t > 0$) and its \emph{application} into the headline-conditioned forecast ($\gamma > 0$).

+The cardinal-scale measurement $L_t = \text{LAP}^{P(\text{known})}_{i,t+1}$ in Equation~(\ref{eq:lap_measurement}) can be weakened to the monotone form $L_t = g(\text{LAP}_t)$ for some monotone increasing function $g : [0, 1] \to [0, 1]$ with $g(0) = 0$, without affecting the substantive content of Proposition~\ref{prop:detection}.
+Part~(a) is invariant under any such reparameterization, since $\gamma = 0$ implies $\hat{\mu}_t = \mu(X_t)$ regardless of $g$.
+Part~(b) carries through provided the conditional slope $\beta(a)$ remains non-decreasing on the support of $\text{LAP}_t$ under the reparameterized $L_t = g(\text{LAP}_t)$.
+As a robustness check against the linear-in-$\text{LAP}$ functional form, the detection regression can be re-estimated with $\text{LAP}_t$ discretized into bins or replaced by its rank, which preserves the qualitative test without imposing cardinality on the $\text{LAP}$ scale.

-\paragraph{Interpretation} Equation~(\ref{eq:main_result}) implies that the covariance term is strictly positive whenever $L > 0$, indicating that lookahead bias arises whenever $\beta_3>0$.
-The magnitude of this covariance scales jointly with the intensity of memorization $L$, and it vanishes when $L=0$, corresponding to the absence of lookahead bias.
-This formulation provides a theoretically grounded test statistic for empirically detecting such bias.
-The result also clarifies why common mitigation strategies such as prompt engineering or identifier masking are ineffective: they do not eliminate the structural contamination term $L_t\varepsilon_{t+1}$ that embeds future information in LLM outputs.
+Finally, the result clarifies why common mitigation strategies such as prompt engineering or identifier masking are ineffective: they do not eliminate the structural contamination term $\gamma L_t \varepsilon_{t+1}$ that embeds future information in LLM outputs.
+So long as the model has non-trivial transmission ($\gamma > 0$) and non-trivial memorization strength ($L_t > 0$) on at least some firm-periods, leakage will continue to flow.